 Financial Stability Impact Partners in Greater Cleveland

-We are investing $5,209,984 in income to help helping families and individuals find their way out of poverty and achieve financial stability by securing meaningful work to increase their earnings, manage the money they earn and ultimately save it.
+We are investing $2,814,130 in financial stability programs to help families and individuals find their way out of poverty and achieve financial stability by securing meaningful work to increase their earnings, manage the money they earn and ultimately save it.

 Priority: Earn It

 Education First is a GED and job placement program that provides both educational and support services to individuals.
 It is currently working with people on public assistance, the formerly incarcerated, and inmates within the Cuyahoga County Jail.

 El Barrio – Access to Employment/We Work here: $104,821

 Provides a six-week essential skills training program, offered in Spanish or English, aimed at eliminating employment barriers including literacy/language skills, assistance with resume writing, job search and placement, pre employment soft skills, (work dress, punctuality, etc) and computer skills.

 Employment for Economic Advancement: $36,500

 Provides newly arrived refugees with the tools required to find jobs in the United States.
 Our Employment Development Specialist works with both job seekers and employers to make appropriate and long lasting placements that help refugees rebuild their lives, and address the staffing needs of local businesses.

 Employment for Individuals with Disabilities: $78,616

 United Cerebal Palsy Association of Greater Cleveland